floverfelt/floverfelt.github.io/_posts/2022-03-06-mass-effect-2-review.md

 Mass Effect 1 plays out a lot like a traditional action/adventure movie.
 The hero is called to action, he answers the call and, against all odds, prevails for good.

-Mass Effect 2 plays like a heist movie, where halfway you through you realize the heist isn't actually the point of the movie.
-The central conceit of the game is that you need to "build your team" to go on a mission into deep space - through the ominous Omega 4 relay.
-You need to assemble a squad capable of performing such a feat!
+Mass Effect 2 plays like a heist movie where halfway through you realize the heist isn't actually the point of the movie.
+The game's central conceit is that you need to "build a team" to go on a mission into deep space - through the ominous Omega 4 relay.
+Only you can assemble a squad capable of performing such a feat!
 It's really reminiscient of [Ocean's 11](https://en.wikipedia.org/wiki/Ocean%27s_(film_series)) at a meta level.

 The thing is, the actual missions beyond the Omega 4 relay are... pretty trivial?
 They're not all that much more difficult than any of the other missions and the final boss is laughably stupid.
-What's more, those missions are realtively quick?
+What's more, those missions are relatively quick?
 I think I completed the final sections of the game in an hour or two compared to 12+ hours prepping for them.

 Again, it's an interesting subversion of player expectations.
 The end (your typical video game climax) is not the best part of the game.
 The best part is the journey to get there.
 Which is exactly the way *a story based game* should be!